What Is the Usual Work Comp Settlement for Lower Back Injury

-Although many workers may hurt their back from lifting over other injuries, lift injuries can put stress on and injure multiple body parts.
+Although many workers hurt their back from lifting, lift injuries can put stress on and injure multiple body parts.
 When such on-the-job injuries occur, victims often need help reaching hernia workers' compensation settlements.

 Manual material handling entails moving something manually by either lifting, holding, turning, or performing similar movements.
 Manual lifting is one of the most common types of manual material handling actions.
 Like other material handling actions, lifting contributes to a wide range of work-related injuries that affect various body parts.